apjena/hello-github/index.md

 - _italicks_

 <details markdown='1'><summary>Expand / Collapse</summary>
 This is a detail folded.
 A line space needed to render table or math.
+How long can it run?
+As long as the aragraph is not broken...

 $$\alpha + t = 5$$

 ------
 R  | T
 ------
+No, as long as the details tag is not broken!!!

 </details>